TomaszKoltuniak/TomaszKoltuniak/README.md

 # About me [LinkedIn](https://www.linkedin.com/in/tomaszkoltuniak)
 Hi, I'm a 19 year old IT Technician from Warsaw.
-My main interests lie in programming and finance.
-In my free time, I love hanging out with cats, cycling, piloting drones, and learning about urban planning.

 # Skills
 - Software development in Python, Flask, JS, PHP and C.